allenjzhang/typespec-server-codegen/todoApp/servers/aspnet/README.md

 **IMPORTANT NOTE**: Because currently there are [a few bugs](https://github.com/microsoft/typespec/issues/5221) in the http-server-csharp package, you need to manually fix the generated code.
 1. There are a few classes in `MissingAttributes` directory.
 These are types that should be generated but not yet, they will not be overridden by regeneration.
-2. `todoApp\servers\aspnet\generated\controllers\TodoItemsOperationsControllerBase.cs` must be manually changed so that the optional parameters appear after those required parameters.
-3. `todoApp\servers\aspnet\generated\operations\ITodoItemsOperations.cs` must be manually changed so that its return type is more reasonable.
+2. Modifications must be done for some generated files.
+Because server gen does not support customized files as client gen does - we have to manually fix them on the generated files instead.
+These changes will be overridden if regenerate - please reapply them using [this commit](https://github.com/allenjzhang/typespec-e2e-demo/pull/9/commits/57d1826717cc29cbdbb53e39835e8d58a5d3a118) as reference.